On Campus Dining

 "Located in the Hesburgh Center for International Studies, this Au Bon Pain offers fresh bakery items, soup and prepackaged sandwiches and salads.
 Grab something to eat on the go, or stay and enjoy in the cafe. "

-Located in the center of Debartolo Hall's first floor, the express cart stocks fresh and pre-packaged backed goods, coffee, and tea.
+Located in the center of Debartolo Hall's first floor, the express cart stocks fresh and pre-packaged baked goods, coffee, and tea.

 Café de Grásta